Intiserahmed/Merger/memory-bank/activeContext.md

 *   Use Isar for local persistence.
 *   Keep models immutable where possible.
 *   Use asynchronous operations for I/O.
+*   Leveling can be tied to different metrics (XP vs. Orders).

 ## Learnings and Project Insights